ryan-jonesford/UKF/README.md

-# Extended Kalman Filter Project
+# Unscented Kalman Filter
 Self-Driving Car Engineer Nanodegree Program

 This project utilizes a Kalman filter to estimate the state of a moving object of interest with noisy Lidar and radar measurements.
-The project obtains RMSE values that are lower than the tolerance outlined in the project rubric (.11 for positional x,y estimations and 0.52 for motion v_x and v_y estimations).

 *This project requires the Udacity Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)*